 During the year the Company revised certain of its default definitions for regulatory purposes.
-Where appropriate, IFRS 9 definitions have been amended to harmonise with the new definition and hence the staging at 1 October 2018.
+Where appropriate, IFRS 9 definitions have been amended to harmonise with the new definition and hence the staging at 1 October 2019 set out above differs from that presented in the Company's transition report.